-Resuming “In-Person” Therapy
+Resuming In-Person Therapy

 Although it is with assumption, we would venture to say there are numerous reasons to remain virtual.
 The fact remains, clients prefer “in-person” services.
-It is just something about being face to face that brings a unique dynamic to therapy.
+It is just something about being face-to-face that brings a unique dynamic to therapy.

-What to Consider in Planning to Resuming “In-Person” Therapy
+What to Consider to Resume In-Person Therapy

 1. Start with You!